mebobby2/seven_concurrency_models/README.md

 It’s Good to Be Lazy

-Before that: run wordcount clojure app for count-words-sequential.
+Before that: run wordcount clojure app for count-words.
 We ran into a null pointer exception.
-Then run it for parallel and other versions.
+Then run it for parallel version.